New audiobook: The Soul of London by Ford Madox Ford

-I started recording The Soul of London in 2013, after working on something that had been quite challenging.
-I needed a change — something absorbing, but non-fictional, to avoid dealing with characters and voices for a while.
+It’s been a while, but I’ve finished a new audiobook!
+Or, in truth, a rather patient editor finished it for me.
+I started recording Ford Madox Ford’s The Soul of London in 2013, after working on something rather challenging.
+I needed a change — something absorbing, but non-fictional — to avoid dealing with characters and voices for a while.

 Still, if you’re interested in a unique view of a Modern City — London in 1905 — then I can very much recommend this book.
 Ford has a flowing readability and tries to convey the atmosphere of the city, rather than going into history, facts and figures.

 P.S.
 I found out just a few days ago that it was the first of a trilogy!
 The second part deals with the countryside, and the third with the British people.
 I’m not sure if I’ll undertake the others though.
 I have a veeeery long reading list already, even with occasional help from editors.